 As Kendi shows, racist ideas did not arise from ignorance or hatred.
 They were created to justify and rationalize deeply entrenched discriminatory policies and the nation’s racial inequities.

 In shedding light on this history, Stamped from the Beginning offers us the tools we need to expose racist thinking.
 In the process, he gives us reason to hope.
-[Description from the publisher.]
+[Publisher’s description.]